mnemoli/creaturesstructs/README.md

 [Kaitai Struct](https://kaitai.io/) formats for the Creatures games.

-You can use the [Kaitai Web IDE](https://ide.kaitai.io/) to try these files for yourself.
+You must use the included builds of the Kaitai compiler and JS runtime.
+This provides support for the scan-start key.

 Example files from the Creatures games are included in this repo.